mbubel/readme-generator/README.md

 README Generator

 # DESCRIPTION:
-To automatically generate a README.md
+This project will automatically generate a README.md file

 # TABLE OF CONTENTS:
 * [Title](#TITLE)